graphile/worker/README.md

 The `addJob` API exists in many places in graphile-worker, but all the instances have exactly the same call signature.
 The API is used to add a job to the queue for immediate or delayed execution.
-With `jobKey` it can also be used to replace existing jobs.
+With `jobKey` and `jobKeyMode` it can also be used to replace existing jobs.

 NOTE: `quickAddJob` is similar to `addJob`, but accepts an additional initial parameter describing how to connect to the database).